OpenLMIS/openlmis-ref-distro/README.md

 http://<your ip-address>/
 ```

+_note if_ you get a `HTTP 502: Bad Gateway`, that's probably okay.
+Just wait a few minutes as not everything has started yet.

 Since this is under active development, note that the above may give you a 404.
 This is okay, some reachable endpoints:

 * `http://<your ip-address>/requisition`